 4. Council decision making

-Council contact: Ensure you know who the leader of the council and the lead member for libraries are and their contact details.
+Council contacts: Ensure you know who the leader of the council and the lead member for libraries are and their contact details.
 After all you will be contacting them regularly.

 Keep all correspondence including social media contact courteous.
 No one reacts well to abuse and it is counter-productive to your campaign.
 Remember council leaders are under pressure to balance the council’s budget and are not necessarily anti-libraries.

-Council meetings: the business of the council is conducted through a variety of meetings.
+Council meetings: the business of the council is conducted through a variety of different meetings.
 Make sure you understand how the process works and who to contact.
-Council websites should contain a list of when committees meet with agendas and minutes being available.
+Council websites should have a list of when committees meet with agendas and minutes being available.
 Committees to be aware of include:

 - Full Council